YGLAM/Computer-Graphics-Project-Showcase/README.md

 ### Demo
-The project can be found [here](https://yglam.github.io/Computer-Graphics-Project-Showcase/),please note that textures may take some time to load.
+The project can be found [here](https://yglam.github.io/Computer-Graphics-Project-Showcase/), please note that textures may take some time to load.

 ### Controls
 While in the default view: